truewebber/rpi-fan-controller/rpi5_client/README.md

 The configuration script:
 - Requires root privileges
+- Checks for required dependencies (smartmontools)
 - Automatically detects CPU and NVME temperature commands
 - Tests the commands to ensure they work correctly
-- Installs any necessary runtime dependencies (like `smartmontools` for NVME monitoring)
 - Creates or overwrites the configuration file with appropriate values
 - Restarts the service if it's already installed